Select one of the links below for more information:

 Adjusting Your Chair

 Contrary to popular belief, sitting, which most people believe is relaxing, is hard on the back.
 Sitting for long periods of time can cause increased pressure on the intervertebral discs, the springy, shock-absorbing part of the spine.
 Sitting is hard on the feet and lungs.
 Gravity tends to pool blood in the legs and feet and create a sluggish return to the heart.
-The following recommendations can help increase comfort for computer users:
+The following recommendations can help increase comfort when using a computer:

-- "Dynamic sitting", don't stay in one static position for extended periods of time.
+- Don't stay in one static position for extended periods of time.

 - When performing daily tasks, alternate between sitting and standing.